pawel-dubiel/neuro-note/README.md

 # Voice Assistant Recorder

 A smart audio recording application that listens to your conversations and provides real-time speech-to-text transcription.
-Built for the future of AI-powered voice assistants.
+Built for the AI-powered voice assistants.

 ## What it does

-This application records audio from your microphone and converts speech to text in real-time.
-It's designed to work as a foundation for AI assistants that can listen to conversations and provide helpful suggestions.
+This application records audio from your microphone and converts speech to text in real-time and then run selected agent against the transcript.

 ### Main Features